 - Maryam once wrote about Why ‘Alternative’ Careers in STEM Aren’t ‘Alternative’ for Chronicle Vitae

-This episode was recorded on June 27, 2017 at Harvard University’s Science Center.
+This episode was recorded on June 27, 2017 at The Rockefeller University Outreach Lab.
 Special thanks to Visager for music.